orefalo/g2/README.md

 Backup… let's start from the beginning, the **g2** way this time:

-Most G2 commands only apply to branch you are in, there is no magic updates happening behind the scene.
+Most G2 commands only apply to the branch you are in, there is no magic updates happening behind the scene: for instance, when you get changes from the server, they only apply to your current branch.

 Please type the following command: `g track`, you should see something as such:

 ![image](http://orefalo.github.com/g2/images/track.png)

-That's the tracking table. the first sections shows how each local branch is _linked_ to its upstream remote/branch.
+That's the tracking table. the first sections shows how each local branch is _linked_ to its **upstream** remote/branch.
+In other words, what you see is the mapping between your local branches and the ones on the server(s). clear?

-So how to use it?

-When you synchronize the current branch, g2 reads that table, figured the upstream and automatically pushes and pulls to the remote branch that it is connected with.
+Ok... and now what?

+Well tracking is used accross several commands in **g2**, the most common one is `g sync` which you will learn in the next section.
+But you can also issue a `g reset upstream` or a `g diff upstream`.
+Even when you create a branch, **g2** reads to current tracking to figure where to create the remote branch.

-It is also common to see branches with no upstream, in which can you may use `g track remote/branch` to set it.
+Note that it is also common to see branches with no upstream branch, in which case you may use `g track remote/branch` to enforce the mapping.

 ##Synching

 Before introducing one of the main **g2** features, let me talk about what **NOT** to do when merging with git.

-Look at these graphs taken from various projects on github.
+Please have a glance at these graphs taken from various projects on github.
 Note how the branches overlap and how these loops make the graphic extremely difficult to read as the number of commiters increases.

 ![image](http://orefalo.github.com/g2/images/h2.jpg)
 ![image](http://orefalo.github.com/g2/images/h3.jpg)